touliq/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# If you were to grow some vegetables, which ones would you pick?

 # List of place
 - mamemame saisai